YupItsZac/jQuery.exLink/README.md

 **modalHeight** - The height of the warning box.
 This is a string.
 Ex: modalHeight: "200px"

 **modalDisplayBG** - New in version 1.2.3, if set to true, this will display the dark background over the page when the modal is present.
 This is a boolean set to true by default.
 Ex: modalDisplayBG: true

+**externalColor** - New in version 1.2.7, this option lets you change the color of all external links identified.
+If left blank, this defaults to the colors defined in the stylesheet or by the browser.
+This is a hex code left blank by default.
+Ex: externalColor: #0645AD

+**documentColor** - New in version 1.2.7, this option lets you change the color of all document links identified.
+If left blank, this defaults to the colors defined in the stylesheet or by the browser.
+This is a hex code left blank by default.
+Ex: externalColor: #0645AD

 Notes & Hints
 ===